 My laptop computer screen is black

-Follow the below steps to help solve or locate the cause to a black or blank laptop computer screen.
+Follow the steps below to help solve or locate the cause to a black or blank laptop computer screen.

 Computer is not booting properly

 Although you may not be able to see anything on the screen, listen to the laptop and make sure it sounds as if the computer is booting.
-If it does not seem to be booting properly or it sounds different follow the steps in the below link before trying any of the other steps on this page.
+If it does not seem to be booting properly or it sounds different follow the steps in the link below before trying any of the other steps on this page.

 Brightness is set low or power setting